duaaaryan/E-Learning/README.md

 # E-Learning
-Its a place where Students can share what they are not understanding in school and is is an online forum and a place where they will learn thorugh interactive activites.
+It's a place where Students can share what they are not understanding in school and is is an online forum and a place where they will learn thorugh interactive activites.